-The second computing device in operative communication with the first computing device and comprises a second user interface and a second set of one or more processors.
+The second computing device is in operative communieffects (e.g., vibrate) have been used in mobile and other 40 cation with the first computing device and comprises a second user interface and a second set of one or more processors.
 The second user interface is configured to receive control inputs from the second user, the control inputs comprising a first control input.
-The second set of one or more processors is configured to execute a second instance of the multi-user application, the multi-user application being further configured to interface with the object based on control inputs received from the second user.
+The second set of one 45 or more processors is configured to execute a second instance of the multi-user application, the multi-user application being further configured to interface with the object based on control inputs received from the second user.